Chiefshead Northeast Face Rock Climbing

 Approach as for Spearhead, but stay low and left, near the Green Lake drainage instead of humping up the snow and talus to the base of Spearhead.
 Plan on roughly 30-45 minutes further from Spearhead, making the entire approach 3-4 hours.
 A bivy at Spearhead may play to your advantage (and you can tick a route there and on the NW Face), although this wall is routinely climbed car-to-car.
 There is a nice staging area on a huge flat boulder ("The USS Winkelman") below the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chiefshead Northeast Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chiefshead Northeast Face:

 Featured Route For Chiefshead Northeast Face